Share this Post

 The client will be sent this next round of designs and asked for feedback.

-This can sometimes require 2 or 3 rounds of refining and feedback from the client until we get to the final chosen form of the logo.
+This can sometimes require 2 or 3 rounds of refining and feedback until we get to the logo finalised.
+Most of the time though it is just minor tweaks.

 Colour has deep meaning, and that meaning can be positive or negative depending on the viewer’s mindset.
 Take red for example, this can be seen to be powerful, energetic, bold & passionate.
 However, it can also represent danger, anger & blood.